BorjaEst/w2t-bkin/design.md

 - Reproducible, configuration-driven pipeline that ingests videos + sync, harmonizes labels, and exports NWB with QC and validation.
 - Scales from laptop to HPC; idempotent stages; clear artifacts and logs.
-- Minimal assumptions about lab-specific data layout; configurable via YAML.
+- Minimal assumptions about lab-specific data layout; configurable via TOML using Pydantic models (pydantic-settings for environment overrides).

 Inputs